Find good beer: Dupont Circle Beer Guide

 Cairo Wine and Liquor

-A really small store near Safeway at 17th and Q Street, this place has a pretty intense collection of single bottles.
-Lots of 750MLs like Unibroue and Rogue.
-They have a bunch of Dogfish Head here (including 120 Minute) as well as a number of Belgians including some Framboise and Choufe.
-The are a pretty good source of new Bells beers and Victory beers.
-If you like Urbock, they have bottles here.
-They’ve also got a full line of St. Peter’s British-style ales.
+A really small store near Safeway at 17th and Q Streets, this place has a pretty intense collection of single bottles.
+Lots of 750mLs from breweries like Unibroue and Rogue.
+They also have a bunch of Dogfish Head offerings here.
+The Belgian selection is also healthy and includes a variety of the Christmas beers that generally hold up pretty well.
+Cairo is generally a pretty good source for new domestic beers as well.

 Located at 1618 17th St NW